Khloe Kardashian Relieved To Be Done With Tristan Thompson, Per ‘Daily Mail’

 “It’s been very challenging for her.
 But in the end, now that they are 100 percent over, Khloe feels like she did everything she could,” the source confessed of Khloe and Tristan’s relationship.

-As previously reported by the Inquisitr, Khloe Kardashian has been posting a series of cryptic messages and quotes to her Instagram story since Tristan Thompson’s hookup with Jordyn Woods was announced, and this week she finally spoke out in the wake of the headlines.
+As previously reported by The Inquisitr, Khloe Kardashian has been posting a series of cryptic messages and quotes to her Instagram story since Tristan Thompson’s hookup with Jordyn Woods was announced, and this week she finally spoke out in the wake of the headlines.

 “Hi loves, wanted you to know that I appreciate you!
 I’ve been reading your kind words and they really are a blessing to me.
 I love you!
 Thank you Thank you!
 I’ll be back when I’m in the mood to chat with you all.
 Until then remember to be kind to one another,” Kardashian told her loyal supporters via her Twitter account.

-Meanwhile, all of the drama between Khloe, Jordyn, and Tristan was allegedly caught by KUWTK cameras, and will likely be shown to some extent when the new season begins airing.
+Meanwhile, all of the drama between Khloe, Jordyn, and Tristan was allegedly caught by KUWTK cameras and will likely be shown to some extent when the new season begins airing.

 On Friday, Jordyn will sit down with Jada Pinkett Smith during her Red Table Talk Facebook series and tell her side of the story, letting fans know what happened between her and Tristan in her own words.

-Fans can see more of Khloe Kardashian and Tristan Thompson’s break up drama with Keeping Up With the Kardashians returns for a new season next month.
+Fans can see more of Khloe Kardashian and Tristan Thompson’s break up drama when Keeping Up With the Kardashians returns for a new season next month.